astaniano/hat/platforms/webSecAcademy/advanced_topics/oauth/oauth.md

 ```
 And when they click it - they basically finish oauth flow that we started and our facebook profile is attached to their account on the website.

 On the website there is a way to login via Oauth provider (e.g. facebook) credentials.
-So when we do that with credentials of out own facebook we are logged into another user profile
+So when we do that with credentials of our own facebook we are logged into another user profile

 > Note: if the site allows users to log in exclusively via OAuth, the state parameter is arguably less critical.
 However, not using a state parameter can still allow attackers to construct login CSRF attacks, whereby the user is tricked into logging in to the attacker's account.